-- 1.2.3 The Head Teacher/Principal will: - Be responsible for the implementation of the policy and procedures and ensuring that the outcomes are monitored.

-- Ensure that all staff, governors, parents and students are aware of the policy and procedures in place. - Select/appoint two Designated Safeguarding Leads (DSLs) the DSL and Deputy DSL.
+- 1.2.3 The Head Teacher/Principal will: - Be responsible for the implementation of the policy and procedures and ensuring that the outcomes are monitored. - Ensure that all staff, governors, parents and students are aware of the policy and procedures in place. - Select/appoint two Designated Safeguarding Leads (DSLs) the DSL and Deputy DSL.
 Consideration should be given by the Head Teacher/Principal to the range of other responsibilities that the DSL undertakes.
-The DSL needs to have the flexibility to act immediately on a referral that requires an urgent response and to be able to give time to lengthy meetings or case conferences. - Ensure that details of the DSL and Deputy DSL are clearly displayed in staff areas and any staff handbook. - Determine an appropriate training programme in consultation with the Designated Safeguarding Lead (DSL) reflecting the requirements of Keeping Children Safe in Education 2018 - 1.2.4 The Designated Safeguarding Lead (DSL) is responsible for: - Ensuring that all cases of suspected or actual concerns associated with child protection are referred to the appropriate agencies. - DSL will have training on Safeguarding and Child protection every 2 years and at least annual updates. - Being aware of the latest national and local guidance and requirements and keeping the staff informed as appropriate. - Ensuring that effective communication and liaison takes place between the School/Academy and the Local Authority, and any other relevant agencies, where there is a safeguarding concern in relation to a student. - Ensuring that all staff have an understanding of child abuse, neglect and exploitation and their main indicators.
+The DSL needs to have the flexibility to act immediately on a referral that requires an urgent response and to be able to give time to lengthy meetings or case conferences. - Ensure that details of the DSL and Deputy DSL are clearly displayed in staff areas and any staff handbook. - Determine an appropriate training programme in consultation with the Designated Safeguarding Lead (DSL) reflecting the requirements of Keeping Children Safe in Education 2020

+1.2.4 The Designated Safeguarding Lead (DSL) will have training on Safeguarding and Child protection every 2 years and at least annual updates and is responsible for:

+- Ensuring that all cases of suspected or actual concerns associated with child protection are referred to the appropriate agencies. - Being aware of the latest national and local guidance and requirements and keep the staff informed as appropriate. - Ensuring that effective communication and liaison takes place between the School/Academy and the Local Authority, and any other relevant agencies, where there is a safeguarding concern in relation to a student. - Ensuring that all staff have an understanding of child abuse, neglect and exploitation and their main indicators.
 This will include training for all staff at least annually. - Dealing with allegations of abuse in accordance with local procedures. - Ensuring that appropriate training for staff is organised according to the agreed programme.
-This training must now be 'at least annually' (with regular updates as necessary). - If both the DSL/Deputy DSL are absent/unavailable staff should refer any issues to the SENCO, any member of the Academy headship team.
-Any concerns regarding safeguarding issues should e reported immediately on CPOMS as this will alert the DSL (even if not in the building). - Ensuring that adequate reporting and recording systems are in place.
+This training must now be 'at least annually' (with regular updates as necessary). - In the absence or unavailability of the DSL or that of their deputy there is a structure in place to ensure safeguarding issues are dealt with effectively.
+In this instance, any concerns should be reported to Emma Forman (SENCo) or Kevin Rowlands (Head Teacher). - Ensuring that adequate reporting and recording systems are in place.